cscart/docs/en/user_guide/users/index.rst

 Users
 *****

-Manage user accounts that are registered at your store and configure related settings at the **Customers** section of your administration panel.
+The **Customers** section of the administration panel allows you to manage the *user accounts* of your store.

-A **user account** is a record in the store database that identifies a *registered user* and associates the user with the related data: order statistics, personal info, subscriptions, etc. User accounts also serve to control the activity and privileges of the store users.
+A **user account** is a record in the store database that identifies a registered user and associates the user with the related data: order statistics, personal info, subscriptions, etc.

+You can split users into groups to add various restrictions or privileges for them.

 .. toctree::
     :maxdepth: 2